montagejs/montagejs.org/_posts/2014-01-22-build-3d-applications-with-montagejs.md

 ## Switch between cameras in a 3D scene

 When presenting complex 3D scenes, an application might want to control the user's perspective.
 The MontageJS 3D view component makes it easy to switch between different cameras that are defined within the 3D scene.
 Cameras can be accessed in the binding definition just like any other scene node.
-The Viewer component has a `viewPoint` property that can be given a reference to a camera node:
+The SceneView component has a `viewPoint` property that can be given a reference to a camera node:

 ```json
 "doorViewPoint": {